Aditya-rgb/Automation/README.md

 ## **Introduction**
-This project uses Terraform to provision AWS infrastructure, including a VPC, subnets, EC2 instances, security groups, and IAM roles.
-The infrastructure is configured to host a MERN application with separate web and database servers.
+This project automates the deployment of a MERN stack application on AWS using Terraform for infrastructure provisioning and Ansible for configuration and application deployment.

 # **Part 1: Configuration and Deployment with Terraform**